Sourcegraph Cody vs GitHub Copilot (2026)

 Frequently asked questions

-What is the difference between Sourcegraph Cody and GitHub Copilot?
+What is the difference between Sourcegraph Cody vs GitHub Copilot?

-How does Sourcegraph Cody pricing compare to GitHub Copilot?
+How does pricing compare between Sourcegraph Cody vs GitHub Copilot?

-Sourcegraph Cody uses a freemium model, starting at $0 per month.
+Sourcegraph Cody uses a custom model.
 GitHub Copilot uses a freemium model, starting at $10 per month.
-Both pricing structures are tracked and updated regularly on The AI Agent Index.